Does Your Marriage Need a Make Over?

 Fortunately, a skilled marriage counselor can help you create joy and fulfillment in your relationship, making your marriage a great place for both of you.

 Marriage Counseling Can Breathe New Life into Your Marriage

-The kind of couples therapy I practice is called PACT (a Psychobiological Approach to Couple Therapy).
+The kind of couples therapy we practice is called PCM (The Power Couple Method).
 This method is grounded in the latest science about human bonding and the brain, providing a leading-edge understanding of what makes relationships work.
 It gets underneath the surface layer of your problems with your spouse so you can solve the core problems and build a lasting and rewarding marriage.
-Because PACT gets to the heart of the matter quickly, couples typically see results in much less time than ordinary couples therapy.
+Because PCM gets to the heart of the matter quickly, couples typically see results in much less time than ordinary couples therapy.

-The first step in therapy is for me to gain a thorough understanding of each of your perspectives on your relationship challenges.
+The first step in therapy is for us to gain a thorough understanding of each of your perspectives on your relationship challenges.
 It’s critical that you feel that your voice is being heard.
 At the first session, we will also explore your personal attachment styles.
 Science tells us that each of us forms an attachment style, or “relationship blueprint” in our earliest relationships with our parents.
 We carry this blueprint with us into our adult intimate relationships.
-If our blueprint is insecure in terms of the way it functions, it will create problems for us in our marriage until that blueprint has been resolved.
+If our blueprint operates in an insecure way, it will cause difficulties for us in our marriage until that blueprint has been cleared up.

-Part of marriage counseling involves helping each of you understand these blueprints—both yours and your spouse’s— so that you know what you are bringing to your relationship from your family of origin and how this is getting you into trouble as a couple now.
+Part of marriage counseling involves helping each of you understand these blueprints — both yours and your spouse’s — so that you know what you each bring with you from your family of origin and how this is creating problems for you now.
 By the end of the first session, we will have a very clear treatment plan of exactly how the therapy is going to help you moving forward.

 In marriage counseling, you and your spouse discover how to: